agarwalchaitanya/chatbot/README.md

 # chatbot
-Rule based hindi chat bot developed for a Computational Linguistics - 2 course @IIITH Inspired from the original ELIZA idea developed by Joseph Weizenbaum (Stanford) in January 1966
+Rule based hindi chat bot developed for Computational Linguistics - 2 course @IIITH Inspired from the original ELIZA idea developed by Joseph Weizenbaum (Stanford) in January 1966.

 ### Setup
 - Make a virtual environment using